 During the 2016 Census of Population and Housing, it was found that the median monthly mortgage repayment in Australia was $1,755.
-However, there is a stark difference between our capital cities and the area you choose to buy in will make a major difference to whether your monthly repayments sit above or below this figure.
+However, where you choose to live can have a stark difference on the figures.

 For those who are new to the ‘mortgage world’, getting your head around just how much a mortgage can cost and how much you might be paying each month in repayments can be daunting.
-Before you punish yourself for paying less attention to the whiteboard and more attention to your hair during high school maths class, check out eChoice’s loan repayment calculator.
+Before punishing yourself for paying more attention to your hair during high school maths class, check out eChoice’s loan repayment calculator.

 The calculator is plug-and-play and allows you to get an estimate without doing any pesky maths.